Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

 Detects fast-flapping Icinga services by counting state changes per service within a configurable lookback interval.
 Queries the IcingaDB event history and alerts when any service exceeds the configured number of state changes.

-**Alerting Logic:**

-* Alerts when any service has more state changes within the lookback period than the configured warning or critical threshold
-* Services currently in downtime are excluded from the analysis
-* The check ignores its own service (any service with "top" and "flap" in the display name)
-* Services with no display name (e.g. "Waiting for Icinga DB to synchronize the config.") are skipped

 **Data Collection:**

 * Fetches data from the IcingaDB event history via the IcingaWeb2 REST API using HTTP Basic authentication